Migrate from Traefik Proxy on Docker

 The migration process involves three main steps:

-- Deploy the updated configuration using Docker Compose
+- Deploy the updated configuration using Docker Compose.

 This guide can also be used to migrate from Traefik Proxy on Docker Swarm.

-Step 1: Obtain Your Traefik Hub Token
+Step 1: Obtain Your Traefik Hub Token (Optional)

 Log in to the Traefik Hub Online Dashboard and create a new Hub Gateway.
-If you don't yet have a Traefik Hub account, please reach out to our sales team.
+If you don't yet have a Traefik Hub account, reach out to our sales team.

 Copy only the token value and save it for the next step.